DASS 21: Depression Anxiety & Stress Scale + Free Online Test

 What is the difference between the DASS21 online and a paper test?

-The advantage of having it being delivered online is that results are automatically calculated to provide quick and easy assessment.
-Driven therefore works as a DASS 21 calculator, automatically producing scores that speeds up interpretation & action.
+The advantage of having it delivered online is that results are automatically calculated to provide quick and easy assessment.
+Driven therefore works as a DASS 21 calculator, automatically producing scores that speed up interpretation & action.

 How does the DASS 21 scoring work?

-Responses to each question is given on a four-point Likert scale.
+Responses to each question are given on a four-point Likert scale.
 The responses range as follows:

 0 Did not apply to me at all - NEVER